FadingWinds/IDD-2021-Final-Project/README.md

 When the user is viewing a token, he/she can say "return" to let the safe device return to the main page.

-#### Emergency Mode
+#### Protection Mode

-The safe has a special setting that when a user is being threatened, he/she can enter a different combination of the password that can also open the safe but will activate emergency mode.
+The safe has a special setting that when a user is being threatened, he/she can enter a different combination of the password that can also open the safe but will activate protection mode.

-In the emergency mode:
+In the protection mode:

-- The safe will output a green light on Qwiic Twist to let the user know that emergency mode has been activated
+- The safe will output a green light on Qwiic Twist to let the user know that protection mode has been activated
-- The camera will automatically turn on recording and use the "emergency" folder to store the captured media with the recording date and time in the filename.
+- The camera will automatically turn on recording and use the "protection" folder to store the captured media with the recording date and time in the filename.
 - The safe will say a different welcome message for opening the safe, as shown above in the Sound section.
 - Tokens that are marked with "E" (expensive) in the JSON storage will be hidden.